Sifael/Quarto-Thesis-Template/README.md

 # Quarto-Thesis-Template
-A Quarto Thesis Template for my Masters Thesis at Roche Diagnostics with Constructor University
+A Quarto Thesis Template for my Masters Thesis at Roche Diagnostics with Constructor University.